LuisFelipeQuesada/Python/Django/README.md

 - sqlparse
 - setuptools

-NOTE: Se requirements files for a detailed list of libraries
+NOTE: See requirements files for a detailed list of libraries